KelinNik/Natera-Project-Test/README.md

 1. Test documentation with tests and some bugs might be found via the link [TestDocumentation](https://natera-project-test.atlassian.net/wiki/spaces/TP/pages/425990/Test+Documentation)

 2. To run tests it is preferable to use terminal command: `mvn clean test`
-3. To open allure http page a command `mvn allure:serve` might be used
+3. To open allure report http page a command `mvn allure:serve` might be used

 4. Also, it is added Postman collection in source of project (Natera.postman_collection.json)